 Effective pest management requires problem solving.
 Once a pest infestation has been established, pest management professionals (PMPs) must inspect the building to identify what the pest is attracted to and how they are gaining access to the facility.
 The answers to these questions will drive the strategy the technician implements to solve the pest issue.

 However, rodents can be sneaky, and it isn’t always easy to figure out how they are getting inside.
-Pest management professionals are continually learning more about rodent behavior and developing strategies to identify their points of entry and exclude populations.
+PMPs are continually learning more about rodent behavior and developing strategies to identify points of entry and exclude populations.

 These five lessons offer advice for aiding pest prevention efforts at your business.